nats-io/nats.deno/README.md

 ```

 ### Publish and Subscribe

-The basic client operations are to `subscribe` to receive messages,
+The basic client operations are publish to `send` messages and
-and publish to `send` messages.
-A subscription works as an async
-iterator where you process messages in a loop until the subscription
-closes.
+`subscribe` to receive messages.

-Subscriptions listen for messages on a subject.
-Messages are published
+Messages are published to a subject.
+Subscriptions listen for
+messages on a subject.
+When a published message matches a subscription,
-to a subject.
+the server forwards the message to it.

+In JavaScript clients (websocket, deno, or node) subscriptions work as
+async iterator - clients simply loop to process messages.

 NATS messages are payload agnostic, this means that payloads are
 `Uint8Arrays`.
 You can easily send JSON or strings by using a
 `StringCodec` or a `JSONCodec`, or create a Codec of your own that
 handles the encoding or decoding of the data you are working with.

+To stop a subscription, you call `unsubscribe()` or `drain()` on it.
+You can drain all subscriptions and close the connection by calling
+`drain()` on the connection.
+Drain unsubscribes from the subscription,
+but gives a chance to the client to process all messages that it has
+received but not yet processed.

 ```typescript
 // import the connect function